pytest-dev/pytest/CONTRIBUTING.rst

 When to close
 ~~~~~~~~~~~~~

-Here are a few general rules the maintainers use to decide when to close issues/PRs because
+Here are a few general rules the maintainers use deciding when to close issues/PRs because
 of lack of inactivity:

 * Issues labeled ``question`` or ``needs information``: closed after 14 days inactive.